banca-aidexa/dev-cafe/1-clean-code/README.md

 ### Do not use abbreviations

 Characters are free to use.
-Do not use abbreviations or minified code when writing a variable, a function, a class, a method.
+Do not use abbreviations or minified code when writing a variable, function, class or method name.

 ```javascript
 // bad